Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Inverse problem and selection of a robust model

-The $RMSD$ (Root Mean Square Deviation: see Appendix \ref{MSD}) is found to be 30.4 cents for H4, very close to 29.8 cents for H5 with 9 coefficients more.
-Moreover the standard deviation of the residuals for hypothesis H4 (and also hypothesis H5) varies very few over the different resonance frequencies (all around 30 cents).
+The $RMSD$ (Root Mean Square Deviation, see Appendix \ref{MSD}) is found to be 30.4 cents for Hypothesis H4, very close to 29.8 cents for H5 with 9 coefficients more.
+Moreover the standard deviation of the residuals for Hypothesis H4 (and also Hypothesis H5) varies very few over the different resonance frequencies (all around 30 cents).

-For sure, the quality of fit cannot be considered as a perfect and definitive proof that our models reflect the true values of the corresponding storage moduli.
+The fit quality cannot be considered as a perfect and definitive proof that our model reflects the true values of the corresponding storage moduli.
 The influence of some missing parameters in the model should be examined (for instance differences in thickness between reeds, non constant modulus $E_{T}$, non constant density $\rho$ or radial variation of $E_{L}$).
-Anyways, the presented models reflect real mechanical differences between the reeds, very similar to those detected objectively by the PCA.
+Anyways, the presented model reflects real mechanical differences between the reeds, very similar to those objectively detected by the PCA.